tawasta/purchase/purchase_order_project_link_analytic_suggestion/README.rst

 ===================================

 * Suggest purchase order line's analytic account based on the project the purchase order is linked to
+* You can also mass update the lines' analytic accounts with a separate button.
+* If ``stock_location_analytic_account`` and  ``purchase_location_by_line`` are installed, the button also updates the destination location based on the analytic account's default location.

 Configuration
 =============